 Using non-LSA coursework in the Microbiology major.

-All courses in Biological Chemistry (BIOLCHEM) and Microbiology and Immunology (MICRBIOL) are listed in the Online Schedule of Classes under the Medical School; Epidemiology (EPID) courses are listed under the School of Public Health.
-Courses not listed in the LSA Course Catalog and not cross-listed through an LSA department count as non-LSA course work (see "Non-LSA Course Work" on the LSA website).
-BIOLCHEM 415 and 416 are listed in the LSA Course Catalog and therefore are not included in the non-LSA credits which may be applied toward the degree.
-Concentrators may elect 20 credits of non-LSA course work in the minimum 120 required for an A.B. or B.S. degree.
-Students pursuing a major in microbiology should elect cross-listed courses through the LSA department whenever possible.
+Epidemiology (EPID) courses are offered under the School of Public Health.
+Microbiology & Immunology (MICRBIOL) courses are offered by the Medical School.
+These and any other external courses not cross-listed through an LSA department (including some BIOLCHEM offerings) count as non-LSA course work (see "Non-LSA Course Work" on the LSA website).
+Majors may elect 20 credits of non-LSA course work in the minimum 120 required for an A.B. or B.S. degree.
+See an advisor with questions about your non-LSA elections.